We have moved!

 To access the backoffice add

-/umbraco at the end of the Live, Development or Staging URL.
+/umbraco to the end of the Live, Development or Staging URL.

 Under Settings in the Umbraco Cloud Portal, you'll find Hostnames.
-This is where you bind Hostnames to your Cloud environments.
+This is where you go when you want to bind hostnames to your Cloud environments.

 You can bind any hostname to your project environments.
-Ensure that the hostname has a DNS entry so that it resolves to the Umbraco Cloud service.
+Keeping in mind that the hostname will need to have a DNS entry so that it resolves to the Umbraco Cloud service.

-Check with your DNS host or hostname registrar regarding configuration details for your Hostnames.
+184.108.40.206.
+Check with your DNS host or hostname registrar for details on how to configure this for your hostnames.

 Adding an A-Record to the static IP is only recommended when setting up a CNAME record is not an option.
 The static IP is highly volatile towards changes to the Umbraco Cloud infrastructure and as such, it may change.

-To specify the hostname for each root node using a multisite setup, follow these steps:
+You will also have to specify the hostname for each root node if you are using a multisite setup.

 Automatic TLS (HTTPS)

-All hostnames added to an Umbraco Cloud project's environment will get a TLS (HTTPS) certificate added, by default.
+All hostnames added to a Umbraco Cloud project's environment will get a TLS (HTTPS) certificate added by default.
 The certificate is issued by Cloudflare and valid for 1 year after which it will be automatically renewed.
 Everything around certificates and renewals is handled for you and you only need to make sure that the DNS records are configured according to our recommendations listed above.

 Hostnames added prior to December 8th 2020 will be issued by Let's Encrypt and will continue to be renewed until the hostname is removed or re-added.
 If a hostname is removed and then re-added the DNS should be configured as mentioned in the section above, and then the certificate will be issued and renewed by Cloudflare (with Digicert as the Certificate Authority).

-To change the certificate for your hostname, see the How to move away from using Umbraco Latch article.
+Find instructions on how to change the certificate for your hostname in the How to move away from Umbraco Latch article.

-You will need to remove the old DNS entry before the Cloudflare service generates a new certificate for your Hostname.
+Do note that you will need to remove the old DNS entry before the Cloudflare service will generate a new certificate for your hostname.

 Using Certificate Authority Authorization (CAA) for your domain?